 Trip Interruption Insurance Policy Conditions

-In addition to exclusions, there are conditions that must be met in order to use your Travel Interruption coverage like:
+In addition to exclusions, some conditions must meet the policy requirements for Travel Interruption coverage like:

 - You and your traveling companion must be medically fit to travel on the date you purchase the Travel Insurance policy

-- You or your traveling companion must have been approved for the time off on or prior to the effective date of the Travel Insurance policy
+- You or your traveling companion must have been approved for the time off on or before the effective date of the Travel Insurance policy (Cancel For Work Reasons)

 Our Policy Recommendations

-And, as always, it is a good idea to compare benefits and costs prior to buying in order to get the most value for your travel needs.
-Aardy makes it easy to compare dozens of the top-rated travel plans from some of the largest US travel insurers.
+AardvarkCompare makes it easy to compare dozens of top-rated travel plans from some of the largest US travel insurers.

 Travel Insurance Comparison – Will I Pay More Buying From a Comparison Website?

-Because the US has anti-discriminatory insurance pricing legislation, at AARDY we guarantee that you will not find the same plan at a lower price, not even directly through the insurer.
-And remember we’re only a chat, email or phone call away if you need help.
+Because the US has anti-discriminatory insurance pricing laws, AardvarkCompare guarantees that you will not find the same plan at a lower price.
+Even going directly to the insurance company will give you the same price.